nus-cs5250/25s/docs/asg1/task-kbuild.md

       ```
     - The DEB package must boot up successfully on your VM.
       If your kernel boots up successfully, you'll get some marks based on the size of the kernel image.
-      You'll get at least 2 marks if the kernel image is smaller than 10 MiB and full marks if it's smaller than 8 MiB.
-      There's no need to shrink it excessively.